 Store bought room sprays and deodorizers may smell good, but they can be very bad for your upper respiratory system as well as your overall health.
 Common ingredients in these products include formaldehyde, phthalates, and dangerous aerosol propellants such as butane and propane — not to mention the thousands of other endocrine-disprupting chemicals that are not required to be disclosed on the product’s label.
 Exposure to these ingredients has been linked to cancer, pulmonary damage, asthma, and skin issues, among other concerns.

-Scent Your Home Safely
+Scent Your Home Safely With a DIY Room Spray

 It doesn’t matter how clean your house is — sometimes odours happen, and essential oils are a great way to lightly fragrance your home without dangerous chemicals.
-DIY Room Sprays are one of the simplest luxuries you can make at home, and can easily be spritzed in areas of your home prone to odours, such as bathrooms, kitchens and laundry rooms.
+DIY room sprays are one of the simplest luxuries you can make at home, and can easily be spritzed in areas of your home prone to odours, such as bathrooms, kitchens and laundry rooms.
 While a diffuser also works wonderfully to safely scent your home, homemade room sprays are an affordable alternative to purchasing a diffuser.

-Creating our DIY room spray is simple, and only requires 3 easily accessed ingredients – vodka, distilled water and your favourite essential oils.
-You will also need a glass bottle for dispensing.
+Creating our DIY room spray is simple, and only requires 3 easily accessed ingredients — vodka, distilled water and your favourite essential oils.
+You will also need a glass spray bottle for dispensing.
 We recommend choosing a dark coloured glass bottle (such as the amber one pictured in this post).
 The dark colour will prevent light and UV rays from breaking down the essential oils.

 Keep in mind that it’s recommended that you never use plastic spray bottles for your DIY room spray or any other recipe using essential oils.
 The potent essential oils can erode the bottle, causing the chemicals in the bottle to leach into the product.
 Definitely not what you want if you’re trying to avoid toxins.